Israeli-Palestinian cancer support group knocks down walls

 "I found that race is an important predictive factor for breast cancer," says Mr Zidan.

 "The average age of diagnosis of breast cancer in Arab women is 49 years, compared to 59 years in Jewish women.
-This is a particularly bad thing because breast cancer is generally more aggressive in young women in comparison to older women."'Solidarity and empathy'
+This is a particularly bad thing because breast cancer is generally more aggressive in young women in comparison to older women."

 Dr Bitar says breast-cancer awareness is a key step in improving the situation.